Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/list-users.md

 # List Users

-In this code snippet you will see how to get a list Users associated with an Application.
+In this code snippet you learn how to get a list Users associated with an Application.

 ```code_snippets
 source: '_examples/conversation/user/list-users'